TheM1ddleM1n/github-battleships/README.md

 # 🚢 GitHub Battleships

-Welcome to **GitHub Battleships** — a turn-based game powered entirely by GitHub Issues and Actions!
+Welcome to **GitHub Battleships** — a turn-based game powered entirely by GitHub Issues and Actions/Secrets!

-Sink ships, climb the leaderboard, and flex your strategic genius — all from the comfort of your GitHub account.
+Sink ships, climb the leaderboard, and flex your strategic genius — all from the comfort from your own GitHub Account!

 ---